WenluValor/kernalEst/README.md

 ## How to produce MSEs and STDs
 To produce MSEs and STDs, you only need to edit boots.py, main.py, test_x.py (test file depends on which case you are looking for).
-1. Set proper paramters in boots.py.
+1. Set proper paramters in mse_rep.py, and create a folder 'MSE_outcome' under the directory.
    * $s$ (dimensions of random features): can be any positive integer.
    * $n$ (number of observations): decide how many data points will be generated.
    * $d$ (dimensions of data): $d=3$ for all three examples.